Sukwoongchoi/sukwoongchoi.github.io/_pages/research.md

 ## Research Interests
 + **Innovation, Entrepreneurship, and Economics of AI**
-  + My research interests are innovation and entrepreneurship driven by new technologies such as AI, Algorithms, and Quantum Computing.
-In this vein, my job market paper is to examine how AI affects human decision-making.
+  + My research interests are innovation and entrepreneurship driven by new technologies such as AI and Quantum Computing.

 ## Peer-Reviewed Publications